NOVA-IMS-Innovation-and-Analytics-Lab/geometric-smote/README.rst

 geometric-smote
 ===============

-Implementation of the Geometric SMOTE algorithm, a geometrically enhanced drop-in replacement for SMOTE.
+Implementation of the Geometric SMOTE algorithm [1]_, a geometrically enhanced drop-in replacement for SMOTE.
 It is compatible with scikit-learn_ and imbalanced-learn_.